fitzroyacademy/web-app/README.md

 Simple staging ground for our UX templates.

+# How to use (Will is a forgetful dum dum!)

+To make the codez go:
+`????` Michelle, halp!

+To make the CSS work:
+`sass --watch static/assets/scss/fit.scss static/css/fit.css`

 # Structure and taxonomy:

 Here's the nomenclature and structure for lessons, in hopefully plain English, from top to bottom: